Explore your itinerary

 Your 'gift of the gab' secured after kissing the Blarney Stone this morning, we then venture to Cork where we spend some time exploring the cosmopolitan city that rivals Dublin in its energy and charisma.
 Spend some free time visiting the famous food market or perhaps relax at one of the city's tearooms, indulging in fresh scones and tea.
 Our final stop today is in medieval Waterford where we'll spend the next two nights.

 A leisurely start to your morning could see you amble along Meagher's Quay, before you visit the House of Waterford, where you’ll Dive Into Culture and witness the art of creating the exquisite crystal.
-Dive Into Culture again with a visit of Kilkenny Castle, an Anglo-Norman castle that sits majestically over the Nore River.
-We spend the rest of the afternoon on our own in Waterford, though you may wish to consider joining an Optional Experience trying your hand at Ireland's national sport, 'hurling'.
+Travel to the medieval city of Kilkenny, home to the world's fastest field game.
+The ancient Celtic sport of hurling is over 3,000 years old and Ireland's national sport.
+Meet an experienced player who will share his passion, as you test your skills during a lesson.
+We spend the rest of the afternoon on our own in Waterford.

 Traverse beautiful County Wexford to the John F. Kennedy Arboretum – a peaceful retreat in New Ross with over 4,500 species of plants across 252 hectares dedicated to the former American president.
 We leave the enchanting outdoors behind and take a step back in time to the 1800s as we visit the three-masted Dunbrody Famine Ship.
 We’ll Dive Into Culture, gaining insight into the tragic plight of the Irish emigrants, who were compelled to leave their home during the potato famine and endured even harsher conditions than at home in the 'coffin ships' that took them to new lands.
 We join the Fulvio family and Connect With Locals over dinner at a Be My Guest experience featuring Irish fare with an Italian twist, served at their Ballyknocken Farmhouse near Dublin.